F.A.Q.

 • But how can digital collections get involved?

-SHAREX will demonstrate to curators and professionals how to conceive, develop and broadcast their digital exhibitions with ease and efficiency.
+SHAREX can help curators and professionals conceive, develop and broadcast their digital exhibitions with ease and efficiency.
 With organised digital content, the production of artistic, informative and educational exhibitions are facilitated.
-The partners will co-develop a set of guides for museums, art centres and festivals/biennales.

 • Why would museums and festivals be interested in additional tasks?
 What would be the outcomes and potential additional revenues?

-The partners will co-curate digital exhibitions that will be deployed, indicating audiences and the shared business model to demonstrate outreaching and income generating incentives.
+The partners can co-curate digital exhibitions so deployed, indicating audiences and the shared business model and demonstrate outreaching and income generating incentives.

 • What are the new possibilities stemming from digital exhibitions?

-The partners, through their digital curations, all collaboratively handled, will disseminate best practices.
-The project will also share secondary research on why quality digital experiences undeniably contribute to the appreciation of collections, exhibitions and festivals.
+The initial partners of SHAREX, through their digital curations, all collaboratively handled, disseminate best practices.
+SHAREX also shares secondary research on why quality digital experiences undeniably contribute to the appreciation of collections, exhibitions and festivals.

 About Delegations